 I’ve been following (okay, bingeing) The Great British Baking Show and all I want to be is: 1. a great baker.
 2. Mary Berry.
 3. British.
 (Since all of these are tall orders, I’ll settle for #1 which is somewhat achievable.)
 For those who love to bake, or if you’re like me — a novice baker, you can create perfect sweet and savory bakes — just like the pros.
 Guaranteed.
 Why?
 Because if I can do it, anyone can.

-I wanted to recreate one of the bakes I saw on the program, and frankly, I don’t have the patience — or skill to stand there and cut out 36 perfectly-shaped anything.
+All of this began when I wanted to recreate one of the bakes I saw on the program, and frankly, I don’t have the patience or skill to stand there and cut out 36 perfectly-shaped anything.
 While I hadn’t attempted this before, with the hopes of becoming “Star Baker” in my own kitchen, I was going to attempt one of the “puddings” from the show.
 It was a chocolate thing concocted by the very tan Paul Hollywood, and it oozed out lava-like chocolate from its center.
 I prepared the recipe and fired up the oven and well, let’s just say, they came out awful.
 They were dry and they shriveled up and they were just wrong.
 Next, I tried some savories and a variety of other bakes, and after various failed attempts, basically, I needed to repaint the kitchen.

 CUT TO: MY LIGHT-BULB MOMENT

 As I’m putting away my ice cube trays, I remember silicone is a great baking vessel.
 Especially in the Instant Pot.
 Then I realized, not only do these particular trays fit perfectly in the Instant Pot — they stack.
+Because they have lids built-in.

 With that, I am pleased to share my discovery: